AkileshSaravanan/Web-Scraping-of-Swiggy-Website/README.md

 # AUTHOR = AKILESH S,

-The above listed codes and information are unique and it is open source to use,
+The above-listed codes and information are unique and it is open-source to use,

-We scraped swiggy website and Done Some Unique Types of Charts using pandas, plotly packages,
+We scraped the Swiggy website and did some Unique Types of Charts using pandas, Plotly packages,

 Swiggy_Web_Scraping.ipynb contains web scraping code and visualization of different charts,